-The session will be led by a Live Tales facilitator who is supported by a team of trained volunteers (a typist, an illustrator, an editor and a number of writing mentors).
+The session will be led by a Live Tales facilitator who is supported by a team of trained volunteers (a typist, an illustrator and a number of writing mentors).
 At the beginning of the workshop, pupils will:

-- hang up their coats and bags
+- hang up their coats and bags.

-- receive a sticker with their name on it
+- receive a sticker with their name on it.

-- have their photograph taken (if the whole class have photo consent)
+- have their photograph taken.
+Please let us know if any of your pupils do not have photographic consent.

 During the first half of the workshop, the pupils will be warmed up and then work together as a group to develop the beginning of a story.
 During the second half, the pupils will continue their story independently with the support of writing mentors.
 Every child will receive a book of their class story.
-This is a surprise - please don't tell the children!
+This is a surprise; please don't tell the children!
 Completing this book back at school is a great post visit activity (see follow-up activities).